-Daughter to a ballet conductor and granddaughter to a ballet dancer, Noemí’s passion for dance blossomed at an early age.
-She trained classically at Elmhurst Ballet School and Central School of Ballet (UK) and was apprentice to her mentor Yolanda Heredia for 6 years, specializing in traditional flamenco and bata de cola (Seville).
-She has performed at many traditional flamenco venues in Spain including Tablao Arenal, La Casa de la Guitarra, Peña la Perla de Cadiz, Peña Niño del Alfalfa and Café Zyriab as well as performing on CanalSur TV.
+Noemí trained in traditional flamenco with her mentor Yolanda Heredia (Seville) for 6 years and has a classical training from Elmhurst Ballet School and Central School of Ballet (UK) as well as an HNC Diploma in Fine Arts.
+She has performed at many traditional flamenco venues in Spain including Tablao Arenal, La Casa de la Guitarra, Peña la Perla de Cadiz, Peña Niño del Alfalfa and Café Zyriab as well as on CanalSur TV.

-She has performed at theatres and festivals such as Sadler's Wells (Londres), Flamenco y Mestizos (Madrid), Coetani Festival for Experimental Flamenco (Athens), Dancenet Sweden, Festival Flamenco y Mestizos (Madrid), Centro Andaluz de Arte Contemporáneo (Seville), Flamenco Fredag (Sweden), Buxton International Arts Festival (UK), Dartington Arts (UK), in a/her/my/our/their/no flamenco curated by Rosanna Terracciano (Londres), PAUL Studios Collective as part of The Wall Series (Berlin), Antara Arts (UK) and Contemporary Dance Series Corto y Bailo (Seville).
+Noemí has performed at theatres and festivals such as Sadler's Wells (Londres), Teatro de la Maestranza de Sevilla (Spain), Flamenco y Mestizos (Madrid), Coetani Festival for Experimental Flamenco (Athens), Dancenet Sweden, Vertebración XI (Seville), Centro Andaluz de Arte Contemporáneo (Seville), Flamenco Fredag (Sweden), Buxton International Arts Festival (UK), Dartington Arts (UK), in a/her/my/our/their/no flamenco curated by Rosanna Terracciano (London), PAUL Studios Collective as part of The Wall Series (Berlin), Antara Arts (UK) and Contemporary Dance Series Corto y Bailo (Seville).

 Image by Emma Alcalá